 Use the search facility here to find dogs tested as clear and carrier.

 Laboklin is a UK laboratory and will send results directly to the Kennel Club.

 The Kennel Club will recognise DM results from OFA, however owners will need to send a copy of the certificate to the KC in order to have it recorded.

 BVA/KC scoring scheme for elbow dysplasia (ED) was launched in 1998.
 Dysplasia means abnormal development, and the degree of elbow dysplasia present is indicated by a grade assigned to each elbow on a scale of 0 to 3 (0 being the best and 3 being the most severe).
 Only the highest grade of the two elbows is taken as the elbow grade for that dog.
 The minimum age for elbow grading is one year, and each dog is only ever graded once under the scheme.

 Graded radiographs have shown that the majority of dogs with grade 1 elbows display obvious signs of unilateral and bilateral arthritis, therefore the current breeding advice from the BVA is as follows:

 'It is strongly recommended that breeders wishing to reduce the risk of elbow dysplasia should select their breeding stock (both dogs and bitches) only from animals with an overall grade of 0.
 Dogs with elbow grades of 2 or 3 have marked osteoarthritis likely to be due to ED, with or without a visible primary lesion.
 Dogs with elbow grades of 1 show mild or early osteoarthritis which is also likely to be due to ED.'

-Most Tollers who have been elbow scored have received a score of 0, however 4 dogs have received a score of 1, and 1 dog who received a score of 2.
+Most Tollers who have been elbow scored have received a score of 0, however 9 dogs have received a score of 1, and 2 dogs have received a score of 2.